-(Click here to see our full list of highest paying nursing jobs).
+(Click here to see our complete list of highest paying nursing jobs).

-Clinical Nurse Specialists hold advanced clinical skills in a niche area of healthcare, and their job is to diagnose and treat a number of specific health conditions.
-By specializing in one particular illness or condition, Clinical Nurses can achieve expertise for that ailment.
+Clinical Nurse Specialists hold advanced clinical skills in a niche area of healthcare, and their job is to diagnose and treat several specific health conditions.
+By specializing in one particular illness or disease, Clinical Nurses can achieve expertise for that ailment.

 The path of a CNS can be incredibly rewarding for aspiring nurses.
 Continue reading our comprehensive career guide to learn more about the requirements, responsibilities, training, and average salaries of Clinical Nurse Specialists.